 With their ANC on, they last under 30 hours continuously, and they're even equipped with an auto-off timer if you forget to turn them off.
 They have a fairly balanced sound out of the box, making them a versatile choice for most kinds of audio content.
 Their companion app offers a parametric EQ and presets if you want more control over their sound though.
 These cans even support multi-device pairing if you want to simultaneously connect to your laptop and smartphone.

-With a single continuous battery life of 7.5 hours with ANC enabled, they might just make it through a workday if you pop them back in the case (which holds three additional charges) during a meeting.
-Their sound has a good amount of punch and balanced mids, with fairly bright treble, and you can adjust it to your tastes in the companion app.
-While their mic's recording quality isn't the best we've heard, it handles background noise rather well, so you're not drowned out.
+With a continuous battery life of just under eight hours with ANC enabled, they'll just about make it through a workday if you pop them back in the case (which holds three additional charges) when not needed.
+You can even use their case as a wireless transmitter to play audio from wired sources.
+While their mic's recording quality isn't the best, it's still okay and handles background noise rather well, so you're not drowned out by a truck going past your window.
 If your budget is a bit tighter, the Anker Soundcore Space A40 Truly Wireless offer solid performance for the price.
-While they're certainly cheaper feeling and can pop out of your ear more easily than the Jabra, their ANC handles low rumbles exceptionally as well.
+The Anker are certainly cheaper feeling and can pop out of your ear more easily than the Jabra, but their ANC is almost as good as our pick's.

 If you're looking for more earbuds with ANC, check out our picks for the best noise cancelling earbuds!

-• JBL Live 770NC Wireless: The JBL Live 770NC Wireless are the next generation of the JBL Live 660NC Wireless.
+The JBL Live 770NC Wireless are the next generation of the JBL Live 660NC Wireless.
 While they outperform the Live 660NC Wireless in battery life and boast slightly better ANC, their tuning is more divisive, better suiting EDM and bass-heavy music, but not necessarily all genres.
-Plus, their frequency response consistency isn't as predictable with glasses and thick hair as the Live 660NC Wireless.
+Plus, their frequency response consistency isn't as predictable as the Live 660NC Wireless, especially if you wear glasses or have thick hair.
 Still, they're worth considering if their sound aligns with your tastes.
-See our review

 Our recommendations above are what we think are currently the best ANC headphones under $200 for most people.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).